sheriecarter/public-library-app/1_users_and_auth.md

 unknown attribute 'password' for User.
 ```

+Oops!
+Don't we need users to submit passwords to sign up??

+No!
+We only have a `password_digest` in our user model, and we'll only store a `password_digest` in our database.
+This `password_digest` will be a salted and hashed (obfuscated) version of the user's acutal password.

-This is because we only have a `password_digest` in our user model.
-We also haven't set up authentication logic yet -- part of this logic will be turning the plain password the user enters into a password digest that is safe to store in our database.
+We actually haven't set up any authentication logic yet -- part of this logic will be turning the plain password the user enters into a password digest that is safe to store in our database.

 Uncomment your `bcrypt` in your `Gemfile`: